Rouslan/NTracer/doc/ntracer.rst

         :param material: A material to apply to the simplex.
         :type material: :py:class:`.render.Material`

+    .. py:method:: to_points() -> tuple

+        Calculate the vertices of the simplex.

+        If the simplex was created from vertices, it's better to save those vertices than to recalculate them with this method.
+The values returned by this method will not be exactly the same as those supplied to :py:method:`from_points`, do to limited precision.

     .. py:attribute:: d

         A value that equals :math:`-\text{face\_normal} \cdot \text{p1}`